Some Common Errors You May Encounter in Thunderbird

 1. Server Doesn’t Support Encryption

-This warning generally occurs when the server doesn’t support encryption which makes the communications with the server prone to hacking.
+This warning typically arises when the server lacks encryption support, rendering communications with the server vulnerable to hacking attempts.

 To fix this issue, try: